StrongSORT: Make DeepSORT Great Again: StrongSORT

-where weight factor $\lambda$ is set to 0.98.
-Another interesting finding is that although the matching cascade algorithm is not trivial in DeepSORT, it limits the performance as the tracker becomes more powerful.
-The reason is that as the tracker becomes stronger, it becomes more robust to confusable associations.
-Therefore, additional prior constraints would limit the matching accuracy.
-We replace matching cascade with vanilla global linear assignment.
+\textbf{Vanilla Matching.} An interesting finding is that although the matching cascade algorithm is not trivial in DeepSORT, it limits the performance as the tracker becomes more powerful.
+The reason is that as the tracker becomes stronger, it becomes more robust to confusing associations.
+Therefore, additional prior constraints limit the matching accuracy.
+We solve this problem by simply replacing the matching cascade with vanilla global linear assignment.